 |I:||You’d like more Americans to be aware of the enormity of the suffering here and to look more deeply at the consequences of our political actions?|

 Our dialogue continued, with him expressing his pain for nearly twenty more minutes, and I listening for the feeling and need behind each statement.
 I didn’t agree or disagree.
 I received his words, not as attacks, but as gifts from a fellow human willing to share his soul and deep vulnerabilities with me.

 Once the gentleman felt understood, he was able to hear me as I explained my purpose for being at the camp.
 An hour later, the same man who had called me a murderer was inviting me to his home for a Ramadan dinner.

-To purchase the book, please see.
+To purchase the book, please see our bookstore.

 Copyright © 2003 by Marshall B. Rosenberg, Ph.D.

 A PuddleDancer Press Book